HITS-AIN/Spherinator/docs/contributing.md

 The project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
 Please read the code of conduct before contributing to the project.

-## Clear design and best practices
+## Use best practices for a clean codebase

 The Python must adhere the [PEP8 Python coding style guide](https://peps.python.org/pep-0008/) for formatting and syntax.
 The [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) provides additional guidelines for writing clean and readable code.
 The Spherinator is using the design principles of the [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) library.

 ## Python dependencies